SCHEUERMANN’S DISEASE & SSD

 The SSA benefits application and appeal process can be long and complex.
 If you have Scheuermann’s disease, then worrying about benefits is the last thing you should spent time on.
 Hire Cannon Disability Law to give you legal advice and walk you through the application process.
 In the past 30 years, we have won millions of dollars in ongoing and past due benefits for our clients.

 If you want to win SSDI and SSI benefits, then hire an attorney with the legal experience to win your case.
-We work on a contingency basis.
-This means we do not charge you any money up front to help you or for you to become our client.
+We do not charge you any money up front to help you or for you to become our client.
 Then, you only pay us an attorney fee when you win benefits.
-If you don’t win, you don’t pay an attorney fee.
-Learn more information about attorney fees here.
+If you don’t win, then you don’t pay an attorney fee.
+Learn more information about attorney fees.

 LEARN MORE ABOUT OUR LAW FIRM

 If you want to learn more about our lawyers and staff, then read our About Us page.
-For example, you can learn about Andria Summers, who has 21 years of experience working at Cannon Disability Law.
+For example, you can learn about Andria Summers, who has 21 years of experience working at our law firm.
 She can also help you with your Medicare advantage plan.
 She has won thousands of SSDI and SSI cases.

 Additionally, Dianna Cannon has been helping her clients win benefits for over thirty years.
 Ms. Cannon has also won many cases at the Appeals Council and in Federal Court.
 Brett Bunkall also has years of legal experience helping people obtain their SSI and SSD benefits.